Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 Once the testing strategy and scope are established, the next step is to develop the testing schedule.
 This involves breaking down the goals into specific testing tasks and estimating the effort needed.
 Determining the required resources for each task during the estimation process is also essential.
 Additionally, the schedule is created for different types of testing, such as regression testing or API testing, specifying when each testing type will be started and completed.

 The test schedule allows us to monitor and manage the progress of the testing process effectively.
-Creating the schedule requires input from multiple perspectives, such as employee availability, number of working days, project deadlines, and daily resource availability.
+Creating the schedule requires input from multiple perspectives, such as employee availability, the number of working days, project deadlines, and daily resource availability.
 The risk associated with the project is also considered while creating the testing schedule.

 Determine Test Deliverables